nilearn/nilearn/doc/decoding/decoding_intro.rst

     >>> decoder.fit(fmri_niimgs, conditions) # doctest: +SKIP

 This decoder can now be used to predict conditions for new images !
-Be careful though, as we warned you, predicting images that were used to `fit` your model should never be done.
+Be careful though, as we warned you, predicting on images that were used to `fit` your model should never be done.

 Measuring prediction performance
 --------------------------------

-One of the most common interest of decoding is to measure how well we can learn to predict various targets from our images to have a sense of which information is really contained in a given region of the brain.
+One of the most common interests of decoding is to measure how well we can learn to predict various targets from our images to have a sense of which information is really contained in a given region of the brain.
 To do this, we need ways to measure the errors we make when we do prediction.